camercu/oscp-prep/CHEATSHEET.md

 echo "Done"
 ```

-And here's a one-liner to do it in windows:
+And here's a one-liner to do it in Windows:

 ```powershell
 # note: meant to be copy-pasted, not in .bat script (%i vs %%i)